SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 Here are some key factors to consider.

 #### Custom Built vs 3rd Party Service
-* Custom built provides more control but incurs high development effort & cost
+* **Control vs Effort**: Custom built provides more control but incurs high development effort & cost
-* Cost per message may be lower in custom built solutions for high volume of traffic
+* **Cost per message**: may be lower in custom built solutions for high volume of traffic

 #### Performance